AttackIQ/helm-charts/charts/aiq-agent-k8s/README.md

 `helm uninstall --debug aiq-agent-k8s -n aiq-agent-k8s`

 This will remove the chart and all chart-managed resources.
 The agent config file will remain behind unless you remove it yourself.

+If you want to delete the agent configuration, use this command:

+`kubectl delete configmap agent-config -n aiq-agent-k8s`